-In an unprecedented move, Australia’s government placed an ad in Baghdad’s streets.
+In an at least in Iraq unprecedented move, Australia’s government placed an ad in Baghdad’s streets.
 The ad shows a stern looking Australian security officer, a background with cloudy sky and rough sea, a cartoon boat, a backward-pointing arrow indicating the return of that boat to its origin, with a writing saying ‘Do not try to come to Australia illegally on a boat.
 You will be sent back.’
 The Australian Government logo is in the ad, indicating that it is some official communication.
 By following the link provided in the ad, it becomes clear that it is part of an effort called ‘Operation Sovereign Borders’, in which Australia since 2013 has succeeded in preventing refugees from entering Australia illegally using boats.
 Interestingly, the link on the ad has the slug ‘novisa’, reasserting once more its aim to make the audience forget about Australia.

 Regardless of how effective these ads could be in discouraging illegal immigration, one thing is sure: this is a very questionable practice, not only because it is a far cry from the mantra ‘Refugees Welcome’ Europe has announced since the beginning of the refugee crisis, which regardless of how effective it has been as a policy, its humanitarian intent is clear and in alignment with what European societies strive to stand for.
 The problem with the Australian ad is that it represents some insensitive communication.
 It basically says without much fuss ‘Don’t try coming to Australia.
 We don’t want you!’
 And of course the official procedures to immigrate to Australia don’t count here as a real response to the crisis because they take many months if not years, whereas Iraq today is in an unprecedented crisis with millions living in the harshest conditions.